Get Paid Annually.

 Acorn Forestry | 61 landowner clients in TX with 64,000 acres in NCX

 “Our landowners are growing more environmentally conscious every day.
 NCX allows them to take a proactive approach to help the environment by storing carbon produced by processes that make life what it is today.
-The fact that virtually any size landowner can potentially sign up and the limited contract period are very attractive to both foresters and landowners.”
+The fact that virtually any size landowner can potentially sign up to sell carbon credits and the limited contract period are very attractive to both foresters and landowners.”

 For years, there were two revenue streams for Acorn Forestry landowners: timber harvesting and hunting leases.
 NCX now offers a third stream of revenue: natural carbon capture by aging trees.
 The landowners still harvest their timber: it’s simply deferred on a year-to-year basis.
 Jason looks forward to seeing the environmental impact of NCX and, with the rising demand for carbon credits, a growing stream of revenue for his clients.

 FAQBack to 4 Steps